-In AM19a,b,c it was demonstrated that hidden Markov model (HMM) analysis of Reynolds-averaged mean states can be used as a tool to analyse analyze the SBL regimes at tower sites in many different settings.
-Independent of the surface type, the climatological setting, or the complexity of the surrounding topography, two distinct regimes in the state variable spaces

-- 5 of Reynolds-averaged mean states and turbulence are evident.
-As the HMM analyses provide climatological (that is, based on long-term statistics) transition probability matrices for a two-regime Markovian system, a natural approach to developing stochastic parameterisations parameterizations of SBL regime dynamics is to investigate if these can be based on 'freelyrunning' stationary Markov chains (FSMC) using these transition matrices.
-The first goal of this study is to determine if climatological Markovian transition probability matrices, which are by construction independent of the SBL, are - 10 adequate for simulations of the SBL regime dynamics.
+In AM19a,b,c it was demonstrated that hidden Markov model (HMM) analysis of Reynolds-averaged mean states can be used as a tool to analyze the SBL regimes at tower sites in many different settings.
+Independent of the surface type, the climatological setting, or the complexity of the surrounding topography, two distinct regimes in the state variable spaces of Reynolds-averaged mean states and turbulence are evident.
+As the HMM analyses provide climatological (that is, based on long-term statistics) transition probability matrices for a two-regime Markovian system, a natural approach to developing stochastic parameterizations of SBL regime dynamics is to investigate whether these can be based on "freely running" stationary Markov chains (FSMCs) using these transition matrices.
+The first goal of this study is to determine whether climatological Markovian transition probability matrices, which are by construction independent of the state of the SBL, are adequate for simulations of the SBL regime dynamics.
 While the HMM analyses presented in AM19a assume stationary Markov regime dynamics, statistical analyses of the estimated regime sequences show clear evidence of elevated probability of turbulence collapse close to sunset (AM19b).
-Furthermore, probability distributions of event durations demonstrate a localised localized maximum corresponding to a typical recovery time of on average one to two hours after transitionsin, during which a subsequent transition is unlikely, indicating.
-This structure is indicative non-Markov behaviour (AM19b).
-Because of these - 15 non-stationary and non-Markov behaviours, a FSMC will never exactly capture all aspects of SBL regime dynamics.
+Furthermore, probability distributions of event durations demonstrate a localized maximum corresponding to a typical recovery time of 1 to 2 h after transitions, during which a subsequent transition is unlikely.
+This structure is indicative of non-Markov behaviour (AM19b).
+Because of these non-stationary and non-Markov behaviours, a FSMC will never exactly capture all aspects of SBL regime dynamics.
 However, it is a parsimonious model and might be sufficient to reproduce most statistics of interest.

-In order to investigate the potential of an FSMC-based paramterisation parameterizations, we first analyse analyze how well they can characterize the HMM-based regime statistics.
-As part of this analysis we consider the sensitivity of the regime sequence estimated by the HMM to perturbations of the persistence probabilities, allowing for a quantification of what ranges

-- of persistence probabilities accurately describe SBL regime statistics in HMM analyses.
-By comparing this sensitivity analysis with a sensitivity analysis of regime statistics to varying persistence probabilities in a FSMC we quantify what ranges of persistence probabilities are consistent with both SBL regime statistics derived from an HMM analysis and SBL regime statistics simulated in a FSMC.
-As we demonstrate that FSMCs cannot adequately simulate all SBL regime statistics of interest, we then consider state-dependent investigate the state dependence of observed SBL regime transition probabilities. - 25 Finally, we develop a pragmatic prototype of an explicitly stochastic parameterisation parameterization using the derived statedependent transition probabilities and present preliminary tests in the idealised an idealized single column model (SCM) of Holdsworth and Monahan (2019)(SCM; Holdsworth and Monahan, 2019).
-The study is organised organized as follows.
-First a very short review of the observational data used in the HMM analysis is given in section 2, followed by a brief review of the HMM application to the SBL (section 3).
-Results of simulating statistics in FSMC are shown in section 4, followed by - 30 the description of the prototype state-dependent stochastic parameterisation parameterization and test simulations in section 5.
-Conclusions follow in section 6.
+In order to investigate the potential of FSMC-based parameterizations, we first analyze how well they can characterize the HMM-based regime statistics.
+As part of this analysis we consider the sensitivity of the regime sequence estimated by the HMM to perturbations of the persistence probabilities, allowing for a quantification of which ranges of persistence probabilities accurately describe SBL regime statistics in HMM analyses.
+By comparing this sensitivity analysis with a sensitivity analysis of regime statistics to varying persistence probabilities in a FSMC, we quantify which ranges of persistence probabilities are consistent with both SBL regime statistics derived from an HMM analysis and SBL regime statistics simulated in a FSMC.
+As we demonstrate that FSMCs cannot adequately simulate all SBL regime statistics of interest, we then investigate the state dependence of observed SBL regime transition probabilities.
+Finally, we develop a pragmatic prototype of an explicitly stochastic parameterization using the derived statedependent transition probabilities and present preliminary tests in an idealized single-column model (SCM; Holdsworth and Monahan, 2019).
+The study is organized as follows.
+First a short review of the observational data used in the HMM analysis is given in Sect.
+2, followed by a brief review of the HMM application to the SBL (Sect.
+3).
+Results of simulating statistics in FSMC are shown in Sect.
+4, followed by the description of the prototype state-dependent stochastic parameterization and test simulations in Sect.
+5. Conclusions follow in Sect.
+6.